Complexity: Overview

 Definitions of complexity often depend on the concept of a "system" – a set of parts or elements that have relationships among them differentiated from relationships with other elements outside the relational regime.
 Many definitions tend to postulate or assume that complexity expresses a condition of numerous elements in a system and numerous forms of relationships among the elements.
 However, what one sees as complex and what one sees as simple is relative and changes with time.

 Warren Weaver posited in 1948 two forms of complexity: disorganized complexity, and organized complexity.

 Phenomena of 'disorganized complexity' are treated using probability theory and statistical mechanics, while 'organized complexity' deals with phenomena that escape such approaches and confront "dealing simultaneously with a sizable number of factors which are interrelated into an organic whole".
 Weaver's 1948 paper has influenced subsequent thinking about complexity.

 The approaches that embody concepts of systems, multiple elements, multiple relational regimes, and state spaces might be summarized as implying that complexity arises from the number of distinguishable relational regimes (and their associated state spaces) in a defined system.

 Some definitions relate to the algorithmic basis for the expression of a complex phenomenon or model or mathematical expression, as later set out herein.

-Disorganized vs. organized
+Disorganized versus organized

 One of the problems in addressing complexity issues has been formalizing the intuitive conceptual distinction between the large number of variances in relationships extant in random collections, and the sometimes large, but smaller, number of relationships between elements in systems where constraints (related to correlation of otherwise independent elements) simultaneously reduce the variations from element independence and create distinguishable regimes of more-uniform, or correlated, relationships, or interactions.

-Weaver perceived and addressed this problem, in at least a preliminary way, in drawing a distinction between "disorganized complexity" and "organized complexity".
+Weaver perceived and addressed this problem, in at least a preliminary way, in drawing a distinction between "disorganized complexity" and "organized complexity": complex interactions patterns can occur through the localized interactions of multiple entities or through interactions between elements that form a coherent whole and have some degree of central control and regulation.
+Both types of complexity can involve feedback loops but these mechanisms are of different nature.

-In Weaver's view, disorganized complexity results from the particular system having a very large number of parts, say millions of parts, or many more.
-Though the interactions of the parts in a "disorganized complexity" situation can be seen as largely random, the properties of the system as a whole can be understood by using probability and statistical methods.